-A summary of all instruments used for this study are shown in Table S1.
-The investigated period covers the time between July 2020 and July 2021 when the routinely performed monitoring activities were complemented by additional aerosol number size distribution and NPF analyses.
-All data shown below are reported in Central

-110 European Time (CET; i.e. UTC+1).
+A summary of all instruments used for this study is shown in Table S1 in the Supplement.
+The investigated period covers the time between July 2020 and July 2021 when routinely performed monitoring activities were complemented by additional aerosol number size distribution and NPF analyses.
+All data shown below are reported in central European time (CET; i.e., UTC+1).

-2.2.1 Meteorology and Boundary Layer Height
+2.2.1 Meteorology and boundary layer height

-In-situ global radiation, temperature, precipitation, wind speed and wind direction data were obtained from the SwissMetNet (https://opendata.swiss/de/dataset/automatische-meteorologische-bodenmessstationen, last access 26.09.2024), the automatic measurement network of MeteoSwiss.
-Temperature and wind speed profiles originates

-- 115 from the EMER-Met (Emergency Response Meteorology) network.
-The mixing layer height (MLH) was estimated from the temperature profile measured by the MicroWave Radiometer (MWR, HATPRO-G2 produced by RPG Radiometer Physics Gmbh) and the wind speed profiles measured by the Radar Wind Profiler (WP, PCL1300 produced by Degreane) by the bulk Richardson method that takes potential energy and wind shear into account (Collaud Coen et al., 2014).
-During nighttime, when the MLH is lower than the first level of measurement of the MWR, the data are unavailable resulting in a slight overestimation of the average MLH. - 120 Of the F
+In situ global radiation, temperature, precipitation, wind speed and wind direction data were obtained from the SwissMetNet (https://opendata.swiss/de/dataset/ automatische-meteorologische-bodenmessstationen, last access: 26 September 2024), the automatic measurement network of MeteoSwiss.
+Temperature and wind speed profiles originate from the EMER-Met (Emergency Response Meteorology) network.
+The mixing layer height (MLH) was estimated from the temperature profile measured by the MicroWave Radiometer (MWR; HATPRO-G2, produced by RPG Radiometer Physics GmbH) and the wind speed profiles measured by the Radar Wind Profiler (WP; PCL1300, produced by Degreane) by the bulk Richardson method that takes potential energy and wind shear into account (Collaud Coen et al., 2014).
+During nighttime, when the MLH is lower than the first level of measurement of the MWR, the data are unavailable, resulting in a slight overestimation of the average MLH.